Spotlight on Success: The Strong Start for Mothers and Newborns Initiative

 In addition, Strong Start results were exceptional in reducing racial inequities.
 There were no differences by race for rates of cesarean birth and breastfeeding, or for the experience of care.
 Notably, participants reported feeling heard, being able to understand communications with the care team, having time for questions, being involved in decision-making, and being treated with respect.

 The midwifery-led birth centers succeeded in providing benefits to families, the health system, and taxpayers by improving a series of fundamental health outcomes relative to usual approaches to maternity care.
-Given that Medicaid covered 42 percent of the nation’s births in 2018, including 65 percent of Black and 59 percent Hispanic births, advancing this model for lower-medical-risk Medicaid enrollees could have an enormous impact on our nation’s maternal and infant health crisis.
+Given that Medicaid covered 42 percent of the nation’s births in 2020, including 66 percent of American Indian or Alaska Native, 64 percent of Black and 58 percent Hispanic births, advancing this model for Medicaid enrollees at lower medical risk could significantly mitigate our nation’s inequitable maternal and infant health crisis.